Somewhere between my travels to Kenya and Colombia last year, my fear of flying resurfaced.

 More than anything, I was scared of the planes and airports in stormy Colombia, so he began by reminding me that planes flew easily in storms and that lightning wouldn’t bring the plane down.

-He looked up every airport online with me to show me the approach was safe and the airports' technical capacities were perfectly adequate.
-Even though I only believed 80% of what he said, I was comforted to go ahead with my trip.
+We spoke on the phone (he’s very accessible) and together we looked up every airport I was scheduled to visit.
+He showed me the approach was safe and the airports’ technical capacities were perfectly adequate.
+Although I only believed 80% of what he said, I was slowly coming to terms with my trip.

 SOAR happens to be one of the oldest fear of flying therapy courses around.